 Keep your child safe when they are riding in a bike trailer or sitting in a carrier mounted on your bicycle:

-When using a bike trailer check that:
+When using a bike trailer, check that:

-Bike-mounted carriers have a high centre of gravity, making them less stable than bike trailers.
+Bike-mounted carriers have a high centre of gravity, so they are less stable than bike trailers.
 Your bike is more likely to tip over using a carrier than a trailer.
-When using a bike-mounted carrier make sure:

 You can reduce your child’s risk of a cycling-related injury by making sure the equipment and environment are safe, and that the activity is appropriate for your child’s age.

-Current as of: January 8, 2018
+Current as of: October 25, 2023

-Author: Provincial Injury Prevention Program, Alberta Health Services
+Author: Provincial Injury Prevention, Alberta Health Services